 Tent

-Regardless of whether you are backpacking solo or car camping solo, you will need some type of shelter.
-A shelter serves as a place to rest, get away from bugs, and protect you from the weather.
+Whether you are backpacking solo or car camping solo, you will need some type of shelter.
+A shelter is a place to rest, get away from bugs, and protect yourself from the weather.

 If you are camping out of your car, you have more options for a tent.
 It can be more spacious than a backpacking tent.
 You don’t have to worry much about the weight and size of your tent if you don’t have to carry it on your back.